-This System Programming procedure automatically prevents users from joining active calls at the extension where the feature is assigned.
-This feature is typically used for extensions connected to fax machines, modems, and credit card scanners, which make and receive data calls that should not be interrupted.
+This System Programming procedure lets you either allow users to join active calls at an extension or prevent users from joining active calls at an extension.
+When Automatic Extension Privacy is Assigned for an extension, other users cannot join active calls at that extension.
+This feature is typically used for standard phones and extensions connected to fax machines, modems, and credit card scanners, which make and receive data calls that should not be interrupted.

-To override Automatic Extension Privacy, users can program the Privacy feature on a button with lights.
-Users can then press the Privacy button to activate the feature (green LED on) or deactivate the feature (green LED off) when they want someone to join a call at their extension.
+- To manually change an extension's Privacy state, users can program the Privacy feature on a button with lights.
+Users can then press the Privacy button to activate the feature (green light on) or deactivate the feature (green light off) when they want someone to join a call at their extension.
+(If Automatic Extension Privacy is Assigned at an extension, the green light is lit automatically after programming the Privacy button to indicate that Privacy is currently active.
+If this is the case, and the Privacy button is pressed, the feature is deactivated.
+To activate Privacy again, you must press the button.) - This feature applies only to active calls.
+Any user can retrieve a held call unless Exclusive Hold is used.

-- If you want to be able to intercept calls routed to an auxiliary device-such as an answering machine or a PARTNER Attendant-make sure Automatic Extension Privacy is "Not Assigned" for the auxiliary equipment extension. - Standard phones and system phones without a programmed Privacy button cannot override this feature once it is assigned to an extension.
+- If you want to be able to intercept calls routed to an auxiliary device-such as an answering machine, voice messaging system, or PARTNER Attendant-make sure Automatic Extension Privacy is Not Assigned for the auxiliary equipment extension. - Standard phones and system phones without a programmed Privacy button cannot override this feature once it is assigned to an extension.

-'''

-1 = Assigned

-2 = Not Assigned ✓
+- 1 = Assigned - 2 = Not Assigned \checkmark

-'''